aalto-trafficsense/public-transport-dataset/psql/README.md

 # Scripts to setup a PostgreSQL database

 This directory contains the scripts to create a new local PostgreSQL database and import the data in the repository CSV-files into it.

 The database schema follows the conventions of the TrafficSense project to maintain compatibility.
+Especially the lat-lng coordinates in the CSV files are converted to single `coordinate` entries used by the `postgis` extension, using `ST_SetSRID(ST_Point(lng, lat),4326)`.

 ## Required installations